top of page

 3. Cost per Hire

-• Optimize job boards and sourcing channels.
+• Evaluate which job boards and sourcing channels deliver the best candidates

 Final Thoughts

-Your hiring process shouldn’t be a black box.
-By tracking time to hire, quality of hire, and cost per hire, you gain the visibility needed to make smarter, data-driven hiring decisions.
+By tracking time to hire, quality of hire, and cost per hire, you gain the visibility needed to make data-driven hiring decisions.
+These KPIs help you identify inefficiencies, improve candidate experience, and build stronger teams over time.

 Recent Posts